kmayuri-164/mayurikarne.com/content/posts/my-first-post.md

 **Final Week**
 Setup your laptop for the exam
-To set yourself up for success , do not reschedule it just work on preparation

 **Review the diagnostic questions again**
 Heading into the final week before the exam, I think its a great place to revisit the diagnostic questions and make sure you have a good understanding for each section of the PDE exam.

 **Review Guang Xu’s PDE cheat sheet to refresh and solidify your knowledge.**
 If you’re unfamiliar with certain terms or topics, do spend the time to quickly review so you won’t be caught off guard.

 **Closing Thoughts**

 Practice, practice, and practice

 I hope this helps you in your preparation and to pass your exam.
 Thank you for reading.
 Perform well and all the best!

 **Useful Links**

-Useful Links
 1) Sign up for GCP Exams: https://webassessor.com/googlecloud
 2) Preparing for your Professional Data Engineering Journey:https://www.cloudskillsboost.google/paths/16/course_templates/72
 3) Dan Sullivan’s Google Cloud Professional Data Engineering Exam Guide: https://www.oreilly.com/library/view/official-google-cloud/9781119618430/